SNAP Benefits in New Mexico: How to Apply and Qualify

 EBT Deposit Schedule in New Mexico

-Your SNAP benefits are deposited between the 1st and 20th of each month.
-The exact date depends on the last two digits of your Social Security Number, which helps you plan your shopping.
+In New Mexico, SNAP benefits are deposited over the first 20 days of the month.
+Your specific date depends on the last two digits of your Social Security number, helping you budget for the month.

 How to Check Your EBT Card Balance